ludwig-ai/ludwig-docs/docs/configuration/features/sequence_features.md

     confidence_penalty: 0
     robust_lambda: 0
     class_weights: 1
-    class_similarities: null
     class_similarities_temperature: 0
     labels_smoothing: 0
     negative_samples: 0
-    sampler: null
     distortion: 1
     unique: false
-fc_layers: null
 num_fc_layers: 0
 output_size: 256
 use_bias: true
 bias_initializer: zeros
 weights_initializer: glorot_uniform
-norm: null
-norm_params: null
 activation: relu
 dropout: 0
 cell_type: rnn
 state_size: 256
 embedding_size: 256
 beam_width: 1
-tied: null
-max_sequence_length: 0
+max_sequence_length: 256
 ```

 ## Sequence Features Metrics

-The metrics that are calculated every epoch and are available for sequence features are `sequence_accuracy` (counts the
+The metrics that are calculated every epoch and are available for sequence features are:

-number of datapoints where all the elements of the predicted sequence are correct over the number of all datapoints),
+- `sequence_accuracy` The rate at which the model predicted the correct sequence.
-`token_accuracy` (computes the number of elements in all the sequences that are correctly predicted over the number of
+- `token_accuracy` The number of tokens correctly predicted divided by the total number of tokens in all sequences.
-all the elements in all the sequences), `last_accuracy` (accuracy considering only the last element of the sequence, it
+- `last_accuracy` Accuracy considering only the last element of the sequence.
+Useful to ensure special end-of-sequence
-is useful for being sure special end-of-sequence tokens are generated or tagged), `edit_distance` (the levenshtein
+tokens are generated or tagged.
+- `edit_distance` Levenshtein distance: the minimum number of single-token edits (insertions, deletions or substitutions)
+required to change predicted sequence to ground truth.
-distance between the predicted and ground truth sequence), `perplexity` (the perplexity of the ground truth sequence
+- `perplexity` Perplexity is the inverse of the predicted probability of the ground truth sequence, normalized by the
-according to the model) and the `loss` itself.
+number of tokens.
+The lower the perplexity, the higher the probability of predicting the true sequence.
+- `loss` The value of the loss function.

-You can set either of them as `validation_metric` in the `training` section of the configuration if you set the
+You can set any of the above as `validation_metric` in the `training` section of the configuration if `validation_field`
-`validation_field` to be the name of a sequence feature.
+names a sequence feature.